wehs7661/ensemble_md/docs/simulations.rst

 3.5.
 Data analysis
 ------------------
   - :code:`msm`: (Optional, Default: :code:`False`)
-      Whether to build Markov state models (MSMs) for the EEXE simulation and perform relevant analysis.
+      Whether to build Markov state models (MSMs) for the REXEE simulation and perform relevant analysis.
   - :code:`free_energy`: (Optional, Default: :code:`False`)
       Whether to perform free energy calculations in data analysis or not.
 Note that free energy calculations could be computationally expensive depending on the relevant settings.